gucci-ninja/Soft-Eng-Lecture-Notes/4B/4C03/README.md

 ### Network Security
 - denial of service attack (DoS)
     - a lot of attackers send useless traffic
+    - server cannot handle all the traffic and can't serve actual users

 ## Day 4 - Jan 13, 2020